SamanvayMS/DQN_for_MarketMaking/README.md

 * **Sell Order Intensity** :-
   * number of incoming sell orders in the past interval.

+* **Relative Strength Index** :-
+  * Captures relative strength of the market to identify overbought and oversold regions.
+  * Using 1 sec bars calculated using midprice.

+* **Relative Strength Index(Higher Time Frame)** :-
+  * Captures relative strength of the market but at a relatively higher time frame hence acting like a trend indicator
+  * Using 1 minute bars calculated using midprice.

 * **Orderbook Image** :-
   * +/- 2 dollars of the limit orderbook above and below the midprice.
   * width of the image is the window length and the values are the log(volumes) at various prices standardised between -1 to 1.